The Real Cost of Selling a House in Florida (2026 Breakdown)

 | Professional staging | $1,500 - $3,000 | Helps with photos and showings |

 This is the cost most sellers underestimate.
 A home with an old roof, aging HVAC, and galvanized pipes could need $20,000-$30,000 in repairs just to be "listable."
-And there's no guarantee the sale price will recoup those costs.
+The sale price may not recoup those costs.

 Holding Costs While Listed